Irrawang vineyard and pottery, East Australia.

 Subject description

-Irrawang vineyard and pottery was established by James King, who had studied chemistry and glass making in Scotland, before establishing himself in Sydney in 1827.
-The pottery which was near the Williams River in the Hunter Valley, New South Wales, produced domestic wares untill it closed in the early 1850s.
-The image shows the kiln and workers with Aboriginal people looking on.
-On the hills are rows of grape-vines.
+Irrawang vineyard and pottery was established by James King (1800-1857), who had studied chemistry and glass making in Scotland, before establishing himself in Sydney in 1827.
+The pottery which was near the Williams River in the Hunter Valley, New South Wales, produced domestic wares from 1833 until it closed in the early 1850s.
+The image shows the kiln, pug-mill, workshops, workers and four ceramic demijohns positioned prominently.
+On the hills the behind the pottery are vineyards, King being an important early pioneer of viticulture in Australia.
+In the left foreground is a group of Aboriginal people observing the scene.

 Collection